Elmehdi-Erraji/alx-system_engineering-devops/0x00-shell_basics/README.md

   with user and group IDs displayed numerically
   And hidden files (starting with .)
 6-a script that creates a directory named my-first-directory in the /tmp/ directory.
+7-Move the file betty from /tmp/ to /tmp/my-first-directory.